flathub-infra/flat-manager-hooks/README.md

 This hook is run *during* the publish job.
 It fetches information about the app from the backend and edits the build's commits to match.
 It updates appstream data, commit subsets, and token type.

+## flathub-hooks review

+This is the hook for reviewing a build.
+It checks with the backend for changes in appstream metadata and requests a moderator review if necessary.
+In the future, it will also run the validation scripts and report any errors.